-To centralize procedures at the facility and ensure that the O&M Plan objectives are met, a recommendation to appoint a O&M Manager at the property must be included in the O&M Plan.
+To centralize procedures at the facility and ensure that the O&M Plan objectives are met, appointment of an O&M Manager at the property must be included in the O&M Plan.
 This person will need to oversee all hazardous building material activities at the facility.
 A maintenance supervisor or property manager usually holds this responsible position.
-The O&M Plan must require certification of the O&M Manager in the basics of asbestos or lead paint hazards and to familiarize this person with the locations of all identified materials at the facility.
+A recommendation must also be included in the DCA O&M Plan to train the O&M Manager in the basics of asbestos or lead paint hazards and to familiarize this person with the locations of all identified materials at the facility.